 They'll love discovering the sculptures.
-One of these wooden sculptures is of two carved men, the other is of an extraordinary spiral sculpture.
-They’ll have great fun walking around, following the circular path which winds its way in a spiral.
+One of these wooden sculptures is of two carved men, another is an extraordinary spiral sculpture.
+They’ll have great fun walking around this one and following the circular path which winds its way in a spiral.

 They might also like to find the Arch, a rather random brick arch.
 And another wooden sculpture for them to try and discover, a totem pole, is very close to the play area.

 Apart from walking around the park, there is also an excellent play area which is full of wooden structures such as swings and climbing frames.
 There is a lot for them to do and to use their imagination!

 This is a fabulous place to come for a day out with a picnic.
 Just to the side of the play area are a few picnic tables.
 The WC’s and car park are very close to the playground so it’s all very convenient!
-There are also a couple of tables with overhead cover just to the side of the car park, and the other place there is a picnic table is by the pond in a shaded dell.
+There are also a couple of tables with overhead cover just to the side of the car park, and there is also one other picnic table by the pond in a shaded dell.
 All these facilities make for a good day out.
 BBQ’s and fires are not allowed.